rkillion/dom_manipulation/notes.md

     ### What is the DOM?
     - DOM stands for Document Object Model
     - It is a programming interface of your HTML or XML that is created by the browser
+    - Offers a web page as a tree of objects
+    - We use JavaScript with the DOM to make cool things happen!
     - The DOM is a tree of nodes and each node has its own properties and methods
+    - What is a node?
+Anything we can change in the document: element, Text, HTML attributes
     - These nodes also have relationships to one another
     - Element relationships can be really useful for traversing the DOM.
 This means accessing elements from other elements
+    - When does the DOM get created?
+When HTML is being loaded from a server, the browser takes the HTML and converts it to the DOM

     ### How to access elements
+    ## Returning 1 element:
     - `document.getElementById()`
         - accepts id as an argument
         - returns first match
+    - `document.querySelector()`
+        - returns the first value that matches the provided selector.
+        - This selector accepts tag names, class names and id’s
+    ## Returning multiple element:
     - `document.getElementsByClassName()`
         - accepts class as an argument
         - returns an HTMLcollection
     - `document.getElementsByTagName()`
         - accepts tag name as an argument
         - returns an HTMLcollection
-    - `document.querySelector()`
-        - returns the first value that matches the provided selector.
-        - This selector accepts tag names, class names and id’s
     - `document.querySelectorAll()`
         - returns a node list that matches the provided selector